multivoltage/marilena/README.md

 - [ ] config in typescript
 - [ ] easy way to send a real email (AWS SES)
 - [ ] fast-refresh on config change
+- [ ] snaphost test for each email
+- [ ] refactor to esm instead common js